-As service requirements change over time, some buildings are released as they are no longer fit for purpose or required for the original service use.
+As service requirements change over time, some buildings will be released as they are no longer fit for purpose or required for the original service use.
 These are generally in reasonable order and have recently been vacated.
-They may be suitable for reuse, conversion or redevelopment.
+They may be suitable for re-use, conversion or redevelopment.
 Prior to consideration for disposal, alternative service uses will be considered through the process outlined above.
-All assets listed below have been declared surplus through the existing disposal process and are therefore suitable for early disposal.